Enjoy inspiring music in beautiful locations across Sussex.

 The Shipley Arts Festival is well established as one of the leading cultural events in the South East of England.
-After more than 20 years, it has grown from a Saturday night concert in Shipley Church, to the highly respected leading Classical Music Festival in Sussex.
+After more than 23 years, it has grown from a Saturday night concert in Shipley Parish Church, to the highly respected leading Classical Music Festival in Sussex.

-Shipley Idyll: We started our Festival with Christina Maude and Gini de Zoete in the Selsey Arms pub, and with support from a central group including Peter Sanderson and Gordon Lindsay we have shared a journey like no other.
+In 2000 we started our Festival with Christina Maude and Gini de Zoete in the Selsey Arms pub, just outside Horsham, and with support from a core group including Peter Sanderson and Gordon Lindsay we have shared a journey like no other.

-We are looking forwards to extending our reach and focus in 2021 and thank you so much for be-ing on our journey
+We are looking forward to extending our reach and focus in 2023 and thank you so much for being on our journey.

 Founded by Andrew Bernardi in 2000, the annual Shipley Arts Festival brings world class music to communities in and around Shipley and the Sussex county.